stephaneerard/Symfony-Git-Helper/README.rst

 When executing sf-git.phar, you have tree choices :

-1- giving a --repositories /path/to/my/.repositories argument
+* Giving a --repositories /path/to/my/.repositories argument (if none given, then)
-2- having a .repositories file existing in current working directory 3- having an environment variable SF_GIT_REPO_DIC pointing to a .repositories -like file
+* Having a .repositories file existing in current working directory (if none exists, then)
+* Having an environment variable SF_GIT_REPO_DIC pointing to a .repositories -like file (if none exists, throw exception)

+These are cited in the order the code executes.

 Structure of a .repositories Git Repositories Dictionnary file
 --------------------------------------------------------------